vadimonus/moodle-block_graph_stats/README.md

 The graph stats block was originally developed by Éric Bugnet (https://github.com/ebugnet/graph_stats) and his repo works correctly on Moodle 2.0 - 2.4 with help from Jean Fruitet.

-In Moodle 2.5+ you start to see issues with the block and this is why I updated the code to work on Moodle 2.5, 2.6+
+In Moodle 2.5+ you start to see issues with the block and this is why I updated the code to work on Moodle 2.5, 2.6+ and also added some new features.

 I will continue to maintain the plugin and add new features as requested.